microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // dist/dts/data-grid/data-grid-row.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "dataGridCell" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/data-grid/data-grid.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "dataGridRow" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/design-token/design-token.d.ts:91:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
-// dist/dts/di/di.d.ts:446:5 - (ae-forgotten-export) The symbol "createContext" needs to be exported by the entry point index.d.ts
-// dist/dts/di/di.d.ts:512:5 - (ae-forgotten-export) The symbol "SingletonOptions" needs to be exported by the entry point index.d.ts
 // dist/dts/menu-item/menu-item.d.ts:20:5 - (ae-incompatible-release-tags) The symbol "anchoredRegion" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "anchoredRegion" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:10:5 - (ae-incompatible-release-tags) The symbol "pickerMenu" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta